Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 How We Evaluated These Providers

-1. Coverage Relevance (30%) — Does the policy cover the specific risks digital agencies face?
-Social engineering, client data breaches, regulatory fines, business interruption from system outages.
+- Coverage Relevance (30%) — Does the policy cover the specific risks digital agencies face?
+That means social engineering, client data breaches, regulatory fines, and business interruption from system outages — not just generic "cyber" coverage.

-2. Pricing Value (25%) — Not just the cheapest option, but the best coverage-per-dollar for a typical 10-employee digital agency.
+- Pricing Value (25%) — Not just the cheapest option, but the best coverage-per-dollar for a typical 10-employee digital agency.
+A $50/month policy with gaping exclusions isn't a bargain.

-3. Risk Management Tools (20%) — Does the provider offer proactive security tools, vulnerability scanning, or incident response resources beyond just paying claims?
+- Risk Management Tools (20%) — Does the provider offer proactive security tools, vulnerability scanning, or incident response resources beyond just paying claims?
+Prevention is worth more than cure.

-4. Application & Claims Experience (15%) — How painful is the application process?
-How fast and fair is claims handling?
+- Application and Claims Experience (15%) — How painful is the application process?
+How fast and fair is claims handling based on publicly available reviews and agency owner feedback?

-5. Agency-Specific Fit (10%) — Does the provider understand digital agencies, or are we just another "small business" checkbox?
+- Agency-Specific Fit (10%) — Does the provider understand digital agencies, or are you just another "small business" checkbox in their system?

-We evaluated each provider for a hypothetical 10-employee digital agency with approximately $1.5 million in annual revenue, handling client data across marketing platforms, analytics tools, and CMS systems.
+We evaluated each provider for a hypothetical 10-employee digital agency with approximately $1.5 million in annual revenue, handling client data across marketing platforms, analytics tools, and Content Management System (CMS) platforms.

 Quick Comparison: All 6 Providers at a Glance